sinatra/sinatra/sinatra-contrib/README.md

 * `sinatra/test_helpers`: Helper methods to ease testing your Sinatra application.
 Partly extracted from Sinatra.
 Testing framework agnostic

+* `sinatra/quiet_logger`: Extension to exclude specific pathes from access log.
+  It works by patching Rack::CommonLogger

 ## Installation

 Add `gem 'sinatra-contrib'` to *Gemfile*, then execute `bundle install`.